grandsir/InteractiveMap/README.md

 # Customization

-Instead of using default attributes, you can define your own as well.
+Instead of using default attributes, you can define your own attributes as well.

 ```swift
 MapView(svgName: "tr") {